kevin004/SP500_RNN/README.md

 # SP500_RNN
-Fetches various financial information using the yahoo finance api, tranforms the data into a single dataframe, adds quite a few customer features, and finally sends this into a recurrent neural network.
+Fetches various financial information using the yahoo finance api, tranforms the data into a single dataframe, adds quite a few customer features, and finally sends this into a recurrent neural network for predicting whether the S&P 500 will go up or down.

 data_extracting_daily.py -- extracts data using the yahoo finance api.